ViewsForAndroid/generator-andy/README.md

 * Finish current iteration for generating a complete application project.
 * Write the library generator and make it composable with the app generator.
 * Write properly tests!
+* Create new generators based on Android TV, Android Wear and Glass.
 * …

 ## Contributions